PoeHaH/jscmd/README.md

 # A JavaScript console inside your page

 This is a small module that turns a container div on your web page into a JavaScript console.
-It's specially interesting for bloggers who write about JavaScript and want to offer their readers the possibility to test code immediately.
+It's especially interesting for bloggers who write about JavaScript and want to offer their readers the possibility to test code immediately.

 ## Features

-* Can be sandboxed: playing around won't affect your page and its objects.
+* Can be sandboxed: playing around won't affect your page context.
+* Consult command history via up/down arrow keys.
 * Beautiful GUI.
+* Auto growing text area.

-##To do
+## To do

 * Code hinting

-* Auto growing text area
+## Issues
+* Console.log() and other console functions don't work in IE 6-8.

 ## License